Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 57.4%.
+- The moneyline set for this matchup implies the Rangers have a 51.2% chance of coming away with a victory in the contest.

-- Texas has played in 145 games with over/under set, and have combined with opponents to go over the total 76 times (76-62-7).
+- Texas and its opponents have gone over the total this season in 77 of its 146 opportunities.

-- The Rangers have collected a 9-5-0 record against the spread this season (covering 64.3% of the time).
+- The Rangers have an against the spread record of 9-5-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!